Bump stock: After the 2017 Las Vegas shooting

 In his final day as governor in January 2018, New Jersey Governor Chris Christie signed legislation making the gun accessory illegal in New Jersey.
 Massachusetts banned bump stocks after the 2017 Las Vegas shooting.

 In March 2018, following the Parkland high school shooting, Florida enacted SB 7026, which, among other things, banned bump stocks.
 The portion of the legislation banning bump stocks took effect in October 2018; possession in Florida is a third-degree felony.
 Vermont passed a similar law in 2018, which went into effect in October 2018; possession in Vermont is a misdemeanor.
 Delaware, Hawaii, Maryland, Washington, Washington D.C., and Nevada have also banned bump stocks.

 Some states that do not ban bump stocks may have localities that ban them, such as Northbrook, Illinois (April 2018); Boulder, Colorado (May 2018); and others.

 United Kingdom

 In May 2019, the Offensive Weapons Act 2019 prohibited bump stocks in the UK.

 Australia

-In November 2019, bump stocks were import banned in Australia to prevent mass shootings like the ones from Las Vegas from occurring in Australia.
+In November 2019, the importation of bump stocks was banned in Australia.